-- It’s used as electromagnetic Pumps as a liquid metal.
+- As electromagnetic Pumps as a liquid metal.

 - Metallic conveyor belts.

-- It’s also used in high voltage circuit breaker and in accelerators.
+- In high voltage circuit breakers and accelerators.

 I think some equations will make it easier to understand;

-When we give a supply to the motor we will have a synchronous speed of the field:
+When we give supply to the motor, we will have a synchronous speed of the field.

-It’s important to know that the linear induction motor requires a large air gap so it has a greater magnetizing current but at the same time the power factor and the efficiency are lower.
+It’s important to know that the linear induction motor requires a large air gap to have a more significant magnetizing current.
+However, at the same time, the power factor and efficiency are lower.